Taylor Motter Preview, Player Props: Cardinals vs. Phillies

-On Friday, Taylor Motter (.160 batting average in his past 10 games, with a double and a walk) and the St. Louis Cardinals play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 7:05 PM ET.
+On Sunday, Taylor Motter (.208 batting average in his past 10 games, with a double and a walk) and the St. Louis Cardinals play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Pirates.
+He had a hitless performance in his most recent game (0-for-1) against the Phillies.

 Taylor Motter Game Info & Props vs. the Phillies